-I’m so confident that you’ll love Long Term Athlete Development: The Lifelong Training Roadmap that you can try it out for a FULL YEAR risk free!
+I’m so confident that you’ll love Long Term Athlete Development: The Lifelong Training Roadmap that you can try it out for 60 days risk free!

-If for any reason you aren’t completely satisfied with your purchase, simply let me know and I’ll gladly refund your entire investment.
+If for any reason you aren’t completely satisfied with your purchase, simply let us know and we’ll gladly refund your entire investment.